Prashantrathour/flipkard/README.md

 # flipkard
-for demo only learning purpose
+for demo only learning purpose this is my second file